Aidandos/lstm_from_scratch/README.md

 # lstm_from_scratch
 This is my first try on an LSTM implementation with Numpy.
 It got a bit messy with the shapes.
 The task that I am training the LSTM on is Value Memorization from the original paper.
+In the future, I will add comments and sort out the mess with the shape.